DarrenKirby/builds/README.md

 ## *builds*

-*builds* is a lightweight and simple package management tool for installing, managing, and updating software, typically, from source code.
+*builds* is a lightweight and simple package management tool for installing, managing, and updating software, typically from source code.
 It is superficially similar to *ports* from FreeBSD, and *portage* from Gentoo.
-Similarily to both, *builds* uses backend scripts which specify how to build and install packages.
+Similarly to both, *builds* uses backend scripts which specify how to build and install packages.
 Unlike both, there is no central 'official' repository of scripts or packages.
 While I have created a modest library of scripts which are distributed with the platform, *builds* should be thought of as a kitchen, in which you create and test your own recipes.
 If a particular